GDSC-KIIT/devhack/README.md

     <img src="https://forthebadge.com/images/badges/made-with-javascript.svg">
 </div>

-## Build Status

 ## Code Style

-We have used the standard [Prettier](https://prettier.io/) config that comes already loaded with GatsbyJS
+We have used the standard [Prettier](https://prettier.io/) config that comes already loaded with GatsbyJS.
+You can view it [here](.prettierrc)

 ## Technologies and Frameworks